Meet the Board

 - Overseeing risk management

-Appointed in February 2012, elected November 2015 and re-elected November 2017.
-Currently a member of the Clinical Governance Committee.
+Appointed in February 2012, elected November 2015 and re-elected November 2017, Steven is a member of the Clinical Governance Committee.
 Steven is a senior professional with a background in Engineering, Construction, Defence Industry, Vocational Education, Health and Community Enterprises.
 Board appointments include, Engineers Without Boarders Indigenous Advisory Board, Empowered Communities, the Gidgee Group of Companies and Indigenous Communities Alliance.
 Previously on the Boards of NSW Indigenous Chamber of Commerce (Founding Director), Alliance People Solutions (Owner/Director), Hunter Valley Youth Express Inc. (Vice Chair), Upper Hunter Mining and Engineering Skills Group (Founding Chair), and Defence Reserves Support Council (Hunter Chair and NSW Vice Chair).
-He brings an understanding and working knowledge of the Federal health reforms currently being implemented nationally such as Closing The Gap initiatives.
+Steven brings an understanding and working knowledge of the Federal health reforms currently being implemented nationally such as Closing The Gap initiatives.